DuckyMomo20012/dotfiles/packages/README.md

 - `setup.sh` will find all script files `*.sh` in the `packages` directory and run it.

-- Each plugin setup file should be named as `<plugin>.setup.sh`, for example:
+- Each package setup file should be named as `<package>.setup.sh`, for example:
   `nodejs.setup.sh` or `python.setup.sh`.

 ## Usage